Ne0n09/cloudflared-remotefalcon/docs/main/install/cloudflare.md

 1. Click Zero Trust
 2. Click Networks
+3. Click Tunnels under Networks
-3. Create a tunnel
+4. Create a tunnel
-4. Select Cloudflared and click Next
+5. Select Cloudflared and click Next
-5. Pick any name you would like for your tunnel.
+6. Pick any name you would like for your tunnel.
 Example: rf-yourdomain
-6. Save tunnel
+7. Save tunnel
-7. Select Docker under choose your environment
+8. Select Docker under choose your environment
-8. Copy the whole 'docker run cloudflare' command and paste it into a notepad
+9. Copy the whole 'docker run cloudflare' command and paste it into a notepad
-9. Click Next
+10. Click Next

 !!! note
     Ensure you have copied the whole token.
 We will need it later in the configuration script.

-### Configure both public hostnames.
+### Configure both public hostnames

 ???+ info "Public Hostnames"